 Here is what you should know about the 10 most common dental emergencies and how to prevent them:

 When you think of a Dental emergency that would warrant a trip to the dentist, you likely think of a throbbing toothache or mouth pain.
 Unbearable pain is often the cause of dental emergencies widely.
 It is not just the discomfort that compels patients to visit their provider, but also the worry and concern of an underlying issue.
 A cyst, an infection, a cavity- all are possible reasons for a toothache to strike- it might also be an impacted wisdom tooth or periodontal disease.
 There really are many potential outcomes.
+And, most of them would need a wisdom teeth removal at the hands of a qualified dentist.

 Another common incident that brings people to their dentist's office is a broken tooth.
 You could break a tooth playing sports or in an accident- you could break a tooth by falling down or getting in a fight.
 Tooth enamel is intended to act as a protective barrier against teeth breaking, but it still can happen.